 - Type the initial number - dividend - into the first box.
 Let's take the example from the one of previous paragraphs, so enter 250.

 - Enter the divisor.
 It's 24 in our case.

-- Tadaaam!
-Our modulo calculator is showing the result - the remainder!
+- Tadaaa!
+Our modulo calculator will return to you your result - the remainder!
 And that's not a surprise, it's equal to 10 - the same number as we calculated before.

-Below you'll find some typical queries concerning modulo.
+Below you'll find some typical queries concerning the modulo: